Was late spring 2018

 I started to cry

-My grandmother came in the room and joined the conversation
+My grandmother came into the room and joined the conversation

 My mother had been diagnosed two years ago